-The output overcurrent limit (OCL) in the TPS54JA20 device is implemented using a cycle-by-cycle valley current detect control circuit.
+The output overcurrent limit (OCL) in the TPS548A29 device is implemented using a cycle-by-cycle valley current detect control circuit.
 The inductor current is monitored during the on-time of the low-side FET by measuring the low-side FET drain-to-source current.
 If the measured drain-to-source current of the low-side FET is above the current limit threshold, the low-side FET stays ON until the current level becomes lower than the current limit threshold.
 This type of behavior reduces the average output current sourced by the device.
 During an overcurrent condition, the current to the load exceeds the current to the output capacitors.
 Thus, the output voltage tends to decrease.
-Eventually, when the output voltage falls below the undervoltage-protection threshold (80%), the UVP comparator detects it and shuts down the device after a wait time of 68 $\mu$ s.
-The device remains latched off state (both high-side and low-side FETs are latched off) until a reset of VIN or a re-toggling on EN pin.
-7-3 shows the cycle-by-cycle valley current limit behavior as well as the wait time before the device shuts down.
+Eventually, when the output voltage falls below the undervoltage-protection threshold

+(80%), the UVP comparator detects it and shuts down the device after a wait time of 68 μ s.
+The device then enters a hiccup sleep period for approximately 14 ms. After this waiting period, the device attempts to start up again. \boxtimes 7-3 shows the cycle-by-cycle valley current limit behavior as well as the wait time before the device shuts down.

 If an OCL condition happens during start-up, the device still has cycle-by-cycle current limit based on low-side valley current.
-After soft start is finished, the UV event, which is caused by the OC event, shuts down the device and enters latch-off mode with a wait time of 68 $\mu$ s.
+After soft start is finished, the UV event, which is caused by the OC event, shuts down the device and enters hiccup mode with a wait time of $68 \mu s$.